HexedCoder/EmpowerVote/Server/src/main/java/README.md

 ## Features

 - **User Management:**
   - User authentication (both regular users and admins).
   - User registration with hashed password storage.
   - User login/logout functionality.
+  - Users can be logged out individually or all at once.
+  - Persistent login and voting status.

 - **Vote Management:**
   - Users can vote for candidates.
-    - Admins can view and manage vote counts.
+  - Admins can view and manage vote counts, including displaying candidates' names and their vote totals.
-    - Vote data is persistent across server shutdowns.
+  - Voting data is persistent across server shutdowns.
+  - Admins can prevent voting if the user has already voted.

 - **Data Persistence:**
   - User and vote data are loaded from and saved to `.tsv` files.
   - Backup and recovery mechanisms for data during server shutdown.

 ## Project Structure

-- **HandleData.java**: Core class that handles all data-related operations, including user authentication, voting, and file I/O.
+- **HandleData.java**: Core class that handles all data-related operations, including user authentication, voting, and file I/O. It also manages server startup and shutdown processes, user and candidate maps, and login functionality.

 - **User.java**: Defines the User model, including properties for username, password, user level, and voting status.
+Contains logic for user authentication and management.

 - **Candidate.java**: Defines the Candidate model, including properties for candidate name, position, and vote count.
+Manages vote tracking and updates for candidates.

 ## Requirements